Shipping Heavy Equipment By Rail – Understanding The Basics

 Rail shipping for heavy equipment can sometimes be cheaper than using a flatbed and a tractor-trailer.
 Though this is not always the case, it’s always a good idea to check the price of hauling your gear by rail because you could save a significant amount of time and money in some cases.

 As mentioned in the previous section, rail moving is not typical for small private vehicles like cars and trucks, because it’s not cost-effective.
-However heavy and bulky machinery is much more common because trains are much more suitable for shipping extremely heavy loads, including oversize loads.
+However heavy and bulky machinery is much more common because trains are much more suitable for shipping hefty loads, including oversize loads.

 It’s a good idea to consider rail shipping and overland shipping with a truck and compare each method's cost, timeframe, and other benefits.